The Oregon Department of Emergency

 Be informed and empowered when it comes to emergency and disaster preparedness.
 Resources are available on our Individual Preparedness page.

-OEM produced several preparedness publications for community distribution.
+OEM produces several preparedness publications for community distribution.
 Visit our Preparedness Publications page to see

 what’s offered and how to access them.